pullashradha/CalendarMapping/src/CalendarMapping/README.md

 Have CRUD functionality for a user account | --- | ---
 Have authentication capabilities to allow users to access personal accounts | --- | --- Have CRUD functionality for an event | --- | ---
-Have CRUD functionality for a user role | --- | ---
+Have CRUD functionality for a role | --- | ---
-Allow UltimateAdmins & Admins to CRUD roles | --- | ---
+Allow SiteBoss to CRUD roles | --- | ---
 Allow users to CRUD events | --- | ---

 ## Future Features